Hafthor/zsvutil/README.md

-similar to Parquet, Orc or Avro, however, it is built upon the simple technologies of tsv (tab separated values) and zip, making it easy to understand, create and consume, but still provides the query performance characteristics of a columnar store.
+similar to Parquet, Orc or Avro, however, it is built upon the simple technologies of tsv (tab separated values) and zip, making it easy to understand, create and consume, but still provides the query performance characteristics of a modern columnar store format.

 ## Tenants
-* Be as simple as possible
+* Be simple
 * Prefer mature, widely available technologies
 * Favor human readability